-The university will offer appropriate and reasonably available supportive measures to assist and protect the complainant, the respondent and other members of the university community.
+Faculty and university officials will offer appropriate and reasonably available supportive measures, as determined by the Title IX Coordinator, to assist and protect the complainant, the respondent, and other members of the university community.
 Supportive measures may be implemented upon receipt of a report and will be reassessed on an ongoing basis.
-The Title IX Coordinator will coordinate the implementation of supportive measures.
+The Title IX Office will coordinate and assist with the implementation of supportive measures.